Electricity in the U.S. Basics

 Geothermal power comes from heat energy buried beneath the surface of the earth.
 In some areas of the United States, enough heat rises close enough to the surface of the earth to heat underground water into steam, which can be tapped for use at steam-turbine plants.
 Geothermal power generated less than 1% of the electricity in the United States in 2015.

 Solar power is derived from energy from the sun.
 Photovoltaic (PV) and solar-thermal electric are the two main types of technologies used to convert solar energy to electricity.
 PV conversion produces electricity directly from sunlight in a photovoltaic (solar) cell.
 Solar-thermal electric generators concentrate solar energy to heat a fluid and produce steam to drive turbines.
 In 2015, nearly 1% of U.S. electricity generation came from solar power.

 How Electricity Gets to Your Home

 Electricity is delivered to consumers through a complex network

-Electricity comes from various sources and kinds of providers
+Electricity comes from various sources and types of providers

-The origin of the electricity that customers consume may vary.
-Utilities may generate all the electricity they sell using just the power plants they own.
-Utilities may also purchase some of their supply on the wholesale market from other utilities, power marketers, independent power producers, or from a market based on membership in a regional transmission reliability organization.
+The origin of the electricity that consumers purchase varies.
+Some electric utilities generate all the electricity they sell using just the power plants they own.
+Other utilities purchase electricity directly from other utilities, power marketers, and independent power producers or from a wholesale market organized by a regional transmission reliability organization.